 Download a Premises Licence Variation/Transfer Application Form (Word, 132kb) and return it to us.

 If you are asking for a Standard Variation, you must submit your Application at least 28 days before the schedule Board date.
 View the Licensing Board Meeting Schedule.

 Your application will be advertised on this website for 21 days to allow members of the public to make any objections or representations.
 If you do not give the Board enough time then your case will be delayed until the next meeting.

-Whatever kind of Variation you want, you must send back the original Premises Licence, or give the Board a written statement of the reasons for failing to produce it.
+You must send back the original Premises Licence, or give the Board a written statement of the reasons for failing to produce it.

 It is for the individual Club to decide whether or not to ask the Board for the related Standard Variation.
 We have prepared Club Variation Notes (Word, 36kb) to help.
 You are advised to take independent legal advice.

 The fee for this licence is based on the non-domestic rateable value of the premises:

 If your Application is refused the fee is not refunded or reduced because you did not get all the Variations you asked for.
 For Standard Variations the fee is the same as the Annual Fee (based on the Rateable Value of the Premises).
 Cheques made payable to North Ayrshire Council.